ParalaxRus/FileManager/README.md

 2) Download installation script (FileManager/script/install.sh) to your local machine
 3) Make sure script is executable: 'chmod +x install.sh'
 4) Run script (might need sudo)
-5) Generated debian package should be located in the 'home' folder
+5) It produces versioned debian package and installes it into 'home' folder

 Instructions for build and test repo with cmake: